11 ways to make money from reading books

 At this point, there's the potential to earn a lot of money from reading books.
 In a Guardian article about BookTok, one content creator who remained anonymous said they can charge up to £8,000 for two videos.

 However, there's a concern that not all sponsored content on BookTok involves genuine recommendations.
-Remember that it's possible to earn money for content that reflects how you really feel about books, and this will ensure viewers can trust what you say.
+Remember that it's possible to earn money for content that reflects how you really feel about books and being honest will ensure viewers can trust what you say.

 How to start a BookTok account